 STEP ONE: Establish the details of your SMTP email server.

 If you have your own in-house email system, then your IT staff should be able to provide you with the hostname or IP address of your server.
-These must be details which are usable from the Internet, not just within your network.
 If you use a hosted email server, then your service provider can supply you with the details.

 STEP TWO: Create a new user on your SMTP email server, which can be used to authenticate against.

-Nearly all SMTP servers will block unauthenticated connections.
-You will either need to configure the server to accept email from Workbooks without further authentication or to create a User Name and Password on your email server, so that Workbooks can use the credentials to authenticate.
-We recommend the latter since it is more secure.
+Nearly all SMTP servers will block unauthenticated connections; therefore you need to create a user name and password on your email server, so that Workbooks can use the credentials to authenticate.

 STEP THREE: (If you use an in-house email server): Allow the Workbooks Servers access to your SMTP server.